-Welcome to Washoe County 4-H Youth Development
+Welcome to Washoe County 4-H Youth Development Programs

-4-H Youth Development offers several programs that serve this community.
-There are 4-H Clubs facilitated by adult volunteers.
-There are also after school programs, offered in coordination with Washoe County School District, by trained UNCE Staff teaching science, technology, engineering and math (STEM) using research-based curriculum.
+We offer several programs that serve our community: 4-H Clubs, facilitated by adult volunteers, and AfterSchool programs, offered in coordination with Washoe County School District, led by trained Cooperative Extension Staff, teaching science, technology, engineering and math (STEM) using research-based curriculum.